Meet Kathy Dahlkemper

 Kathy knows firsthand the struggles facing business owners and employees.

 Ensuring that employers and employees have opportunities for growth and success as well as creating and growing family-sustaining jobs are goals of every community.
 As a business owner herself, Kathy fully understands the unique challenges business presents.
 As a successful small business owner with her husband, Kathy has faced those challenges and shouldered the responsibilities that come with growing a business.
-You might see her and her family members wearing those Batman sweatshirts & Ts - it's not because she's a superhero fan, or even a Batman maven.
-It's just part of the business that keeps her going (and she does keep going, kind of like Batman!).
+You might see her and her family members wearing those Batman T shirts & hoodies - it's not only because she's a superhero fan - she's obviously a Batman maven.
+She claims that wearing his gear does inspire confidence and enables a connection to the myriad Batman fans that are her supporters & customers.
+She nixed the idea of converting the company car into a Batmobile lookalike although the suggestion by her staff made her smile.
+She explains that the whole Batman connection is just part of her business image that keeps her going (and she does keep going, kind of like Batman!).
 She even created quite a stir among the members of her community - many joining her in donning Batman attire to show solidarity.
-The business is obviously doing well.
+The business is obviously doing well and she gives some credit to the Dark Knight for helping her campaign.
 With a firsthand knowledge of the benefits of business she is committed to creating an environment for job growth in our region.